fort mason night market

 Hardly Strictly Bluegrass brings more than 80 bands to Golden Gate Park each October

-The doozy of free outdoor concerts in San Francisco is held each October in Golden Gate Park.
-The beloved three-day Hardly Strictly Bluegrass music festival is completely free, featuring more than 80 artists across multiple stages, blending country, folk, blues, indie, and roots music.
+The beloved three-day music festival, Hardly Strictly Bluegrass, is completely free.
+If you love music, you don’t want to miss it.
+More than 80 artists play across multiple stages, blending country, folk, blues, indie, and roots music.

 Stern Grove Festival (Sunset District / Parkside)